PhilipTKC/philip-thongkhamchanh-blog/content/posts/setting-up-mongodb-mongoose-graphql-on-nodejs-part-1.md

 ---
 author: PhilipTKC
-title: Setting up MongoDB, Mongoose, GraphQL on NodeJS
+title: Setting up MongoDB, Mongoose, GraphQL on NodeJS Part 1
 date: 2021-01-16T00:00:00.001Z
 summary: In this blog post we'll be going over on how to use MongoDB, Mongoose and GraphQL on NodeJS.
 category: NodeJS